-I remember how disassociated and bored I felt when I had difficulty understanding classwork in High School and Junior High, so I understand the importance of helping students to understand (and not just memorize) the concepts that they are expected to learn.
+I remember how disassociated and bored I felt when I had difficulty understanding classwork in high school and junior high, so I understand the importance of helping students to understand (and not just memorize) the concepts that they are expected to learn.

-As an archaeologist, I have consistently needed to utilize a wide variety of subjects, so I feel that I have a great amount of real-world experience in writing, reading comprehension, multiple levels of math skills, geology, biology, anatomy, and of course history of all flavors.
+Between work as an educator and as an archaeologist, I have consistently needed to utilize a wide variety of subjects, so I feel that I have a great amount of real-world experience in writing, reading comprehension, multiple levels of math skills, geology, biology, anatomy, and of course history of all flavors.
 I look forward to assisting new students in truly comprehending the school lessons that their future is based on.

 back to top